DucManhPhan/DucManhPhan.github.io/_posts/2019-01-07-Implementation-with-file-in-java.md

 ## When to use Byte streams
 - When you want to process raw data like binary files.

+    For example, we can use FileInputStream to read byte-oriented data such as image data, audio, video, ...

 <br>

 ## When to use Character streams